MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab08_Set_up_Cash_Management.md

 1. Create a bank account.

-    1. Select the search for page icon in the top-right corner of the page, enter **Bank Accounts**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Bank Accounts` and then choose the related link.

     2. In the **Bank Accounts** page, select **+ New**.